Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Applications to numerical root-finding of implied volatility

 \subsection{New Newton--Raphson methods on the log price}

-A natural solution to the problem caused by a low price is considering the log objective function:\footnote{Jackel \cite{jackel2015let} also adopted the log price for the objective function, but in terms of the reciprocal, $1/\log\price(y) - 1/\log c=0$.
-Jackel used this for one of three ranges of $c$, whereas we use $g(y)$ uniformly for all ranges of $c$.}
+A natural solution to the problem caused by a low price is considering the log objective function:

+The objective function using log is not completely new. \citet{jackel2015let} used the reciprocal log price, $g(y) = 1/\log\price(y) - 1/\log c$, and the log complimentary price, $g(y) = \log(1-\price(y)) - \log (1-c)$ for very low and very high price regions, respectively.
+To the best of our knowledge, the objective function in Eq.~\eqref{eq:root_log} with simple log price is new in the literature, and we use it for all price ranges uniformly.

 As depicted in Figure~\ref{fig:price} (lower left), the log price changes rapidly as $\sigma\downarrow 0$; hence, it is suitable for the NR method.
 The question is whether the log NR method also guarantees convergence, as in the naive NR method.
-The following lemma, which parallels Lemma~\ref{lem:1}, provides an important clue. \begin{lemma} The price-to-vega ratio $\pvega(\sigma)$ defined by~\footnote{As in Lemma~\ref{lem:1}, the definition via the Mills ratio $R(\cdot)$ is because of $\phi(d_1) = \phi(d_2)\, e^\kk$.}
+The following lemma, which parallels Lemma~\ref{lem:1}, provides an important clue. \begin{lemma} The price-to-vega ratio $\pvega(\sigma)$ defined by

-is a monotonically increasing function of $\sigma > 0$. \end{lemma} \begin{proof} The derivative w.r.t. $\sigma$ is
+is a monotonically increasing function of $\sigma > 0$. \end{lemma} \begin{pf} The derivative w.r.t. $\sigma$ is

-This result is positive because $R(x)$ is decreasing (i.e., $R'(-d_2)<0$) and convex $R'(-d_1) < R'(-d_2)$, and $d_2<0$. \end{proof} Figure~\ref{fig:price} (lower right) presents the shape of $\pvega(\sigma; k)$. \begin{prop} The NR iteration for the log objective function, Eq.~\eqref{eq:root_log}, is expressed by
+This result is positive because $R(x)$ is decreasing (i.e., $R'(-d_2)<0$) and convex $R'(-d_1) < R'(-d_2)$, and $d_2<0$. $\square$ \end{pf} Figure~\ref{fig:price} (lower right) presents the shape of $\pvega(\sigma; k)$. \begin{prop} The NR iteration for the log objective function, Eq.~\eqref{eq:root_log}, is expressed by